amitxv/PC-Tuning/docs/post-install.md

 ## Configure Memory Management Settings (Windows 8+)

+If you disabled the SysMain service in the [Miscellaneous](#miscellaneous) section, you can skip this section as all memory management settings were disabled automatically.

 - Open PowerShell and enter the command below

     ```powershell
     Get-MMAgent
     ```

-- If anything is set to True, use the command below as an example to disable a given setting
+- If anything is set to ``True``, use the command below as an example to disable a given setting

     ```powershell
     Disable-MMAgent -MemoryCompression